ObsidianLabs/vscode-algorand/README.md

 ]
 ```

+When finished, click the *Push Transaction* button, confirm and send the transaction to the Algorand network.

 #### Algorand smart contract

 We provided an example project to demostrate how to use this extension to work on Algorand smart contract.

-1. Open the `example` as the project root folder;
+1. Open the `example` in VS Code as the project root folder;
 2. Open the file `main.py` and press `Cmd+Shift+B` to compile the PyTeal script to TEAL.
 A file of name `main.teal` will be generated;
 3. Open the file `main.teal` and press `Cmd+Shift+B` to compile the TEAL script;
 4. Open the *Algorand Panel* and start an Algorand node.
 Make sure the node has synced with the network;
 5. Import the transaction by selecting the file `txns/call_contract.json`;
 6. Click the *Push Transaction* button to push the transaction.

-When finished, click the *Push Transaction* button, confirm and send the transaction to the Algorand network.

 ## Develop the Extension